 The default value of "1" means that any single user in the queue can at maximum only occupy the queue's configured capacity.
 This prevents users in a single queue from monopolizing resources across all queues in a cluster.
-Setting the value to "2" would restrict
+Setting the value to "2" would restrict the queue's users to twice the queue's configured capacity.
+Setting it to a value of 0.5 would restrict any user from using resources beyond half of the queue capacity.

-These settings can also be dynamically changed at run-time using yarn rmadmin - refreshQueues.
+These settings can also be dynamically changed at run-time using ${\tt yarn \ rmadmin \ -refreshQueues}.$